-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We have issued our Independent Auditors' Report on Internal Control Over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
-Disclosures in that report, which is dated February 18, 2014, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards; and Independent Accountants' Report on Compliance with Section 218.415, Florida Statutes.
+Disclosures in those reports, which are dated February 27, 2015, should be considered in conjunction with this management letter.